How To Feed A Loon

 • Remove the thickened sauce and stir in the chives and a small pinch of salt and pepper.

-2 Tbsp chives
+2 tablespoon chives

 • Remove the scallops from the oven.
 Use a spatula to transfer 2 or 3 scallops to plates.
 Spoon the sauce around the scallops.
 Garnish with whole chives.
 Serve immediately.